kordastilab/ImmunoCluster/README.md

 the import process just below.
 The fcs files can be downloaded from this [download\_link](https://zenodo.org/record/3801882/files/fcs_data.zip?download=1).

-The experimental design informs the what metadata we will need to incorporate into the SingleCellExperiment (SCE) object, here we have created one table (from an excel file), that contains five columns, and one row for each .fcs file.
+The experimental design informs the metadata we will need to incorporate into the SingleCellExperiment (SCE) object, here we have created one table (from an excel file), that contains five columns, and one row for each .fcs file.
 We will include the .fcs filename, the GvHD “condition” of the patient, patient\_id, a unique sample\_id, and the day\_id representing the day following BMT that the sample was taken.
 [Download\_link](https://zenodo.org/record/3801882/files/sample_metadata.xlsx?download=1)

 ``` r